Connecting Head and Heart

 A Collection of All Things Lemur

-The foundation encourages scientific education through art with such initiatives as an annual calendar and commissions for original art videos, environmental sculpture, and paintings.
+The foundation encourages scientific education through art with such initiatives as commissioning original art videos, environmental sculpture, and paintings.
 The Mianatra Center for Lemur Studies houses LCF’s art collection, which includes lemur-themed work by such artists as Jean Blackburn, Craig Rubadoux, Judy North, Joseph Santore, Barbara Sandler, and Alexis Rockman.
 In 2014, Art Center Sarasota mounted an exhibit from the LCF collection, Vanishing.

 In another LCF-sponsored collaboration of artists and scientists, watercolorist Deborah Ross partnered with Dr. Alison Jolly on the Ako Project, a series of bilingual picture books about the lemurs of Madagascar.